GoogleCloudPlatform/gke-fqdnnetworkpolicies-golang/README.md

    kubectl apply -f https://storage.googleapis.com/fqdnnetworkpolicies-manifests/${VERSION}.yaml
    ```

+## Upgrades

+Upgrading in place from the `v1alpha1` API (used in the 0.1 release) to the
+`v1alpha2` (introduced in the 0.2 release) is not supported.
+You'll need to
+uninstall the controller, reinstall it, update your FQDNNetworkPolicies to the
+`v1alpha2` API and recreate them.

 ## Uninstall

 To uninstall the FQDNNetworkPolicies controller from your GKE cluster, delete the FQDNNetworkPolicies first,